French presidential rivals race to seduce Le Pen voters

-PARIS France's presidential rivals scrambled on Tuesday to seduce nearly a fifth of the electorate that voted for far right anti-immigration crusader Marine Le Pen, voicing sympathy for voters' distress in the economic crisis.
+PARIS France's presidential rivals vied on Tuesday to seduce nearly a fifth of the electorate that voted for far-right anti-immigration crusader Marine Le Pen, voicing understanding for voters' distress in the economic crisis.

-Conservative President Nicolas Sarkozy, fighting for his political life after being beaten into second place in Sunday's first round, declared that no issues were taboo and hammered away at rallies and in interviews on Le Pen's themes of fear of immigration, insecurity, Islam and unregulated trade.
+Conservative President Nicolas Sarkozy, fighting for his political life after being beaten into second place in Sunday's first round, said no issues were taboo and veered sharply to the right in the quest for Le Pen voters.

+At rallies and in interviews, he hammered away on Le Pen's trademark themes of fear of immigration, insecurity, Islam, free trade and "a Europe that is open to all winds".

-His Socialist rival, Francois Hollande, who topped the poll and is favorite to win a May 6 runoff against Sarkozy, said National Front voters had expressed "social anger" and vowed to defend them from "financial globalization and a failing Europe".
+His Socialist rival, Francois Hollande, who topped the poll and is favourite to beat Sarkozy in the May 6 runoff, said National Front voters had expressed "social anger" and vowed to defend them from "financial globalisation and a failing Europe".

+An opinion poll taken after the first ballot showed two-thirds of Sarkozy's supporters want his centre-right UMP party to strike an alliance with Le Pen's movement for the parliamentary election in June, contrary to party policy.

+Finance Minister Francois Baroin, a senior UMP leader, said in response: "There has never been and there will never be an agreement with the far right.

-A cartoon in the daily Le Monde parodying Romeo and Juliette depicted Hollande and Sarkozy stabbing each other in the back while offering bouquets in French national colors and serenading Le Pen voters looking down from a balcony.
+A cartoon in the daily Le Monde parodying Romeo and Juliet depicted Hollande and Sarkozy stabbing each other in the back while offering bouquets in French national colours and serenading Le Pen voters looking down from a balcony.

 "Do you know these guys?" one hard-hatted Le Pen supporter in overalls asks.
 "Never seen them before," his mate replies.

-The first opinion poll to be taken since Sunday's first round by the Ifop institute showed Hollande 10 points ahead of Sarkozy with 55 percent of voting intentions for the runoff.
+Another opinion poll taken after Sunday's first round by the Ifop institute showed Hollande 10 points ahead of Sarkozy with 55 percent of voting intentions for the runoff.

+The Socialist, who has been cautious up to now about his chances, told a rally in Hirson, northeastern France, that he felt a historic victory was now imminent.

+"I think we are going to win the presidential election.
+I feel it, I see it, I hope it, I want it," Hollande said.

-Sarkozy used each campaign stop to address Le Pen's six million voters while accusing the left of talking down to them.
+Sarkozy used each campaign stop to address Le Pen's 6.4 million voters while accusing the left of talking down to them.

 "I want to talk to the little people, to the foot soldiers, to people in the countryside, to pensioners," the president told one rally, saying the National Front leader had drawn a "crisis vote" in "the part of France that is suffering".

-While describing himself as a secular republican, he invoked the heritage of the French monarchy and the Roman Catholic church in a play for nationalist votes.
+While describing himself as a secular republican, he invoked the historical heritage of the French monarchy and Christianity in a play for nationalist votes.

-Hollande ascribed Le Pen's unprecedented score to despair among "a suffering electorate of office workers, artisans, and blue-collar workers who are really feeling abandoned", as well as farmers struggling to make ends meet.
+Hollande ascribed Le Pen's unprecedented score to economic despair among "a suffering electorate of office workers, artisans and blue-collar workers who are really feeling abandoned", as well as farmers struggling to make ends meet.

-Those voters, some of whom came from the left, had wanted to punish not just Sarkozy but also the political system, Europe and globalization, he said.
+Those voters, some of whom came from the left, had wanted to punish not just Sarkozy but the political system, Europe and globalisation, he said.

-The two rivals for the second round, which will determine who leads Europe's number two economy, a nuclear power and an activist U.N.
-Security Council member, are adopting sharply contrasting tactics to woo potential swing voters.

 DIVISIVE ISSUES